 “Until I heard about the Purple Purse Project,” says Rep. Fay, “I knew that this type of behavior was wrong, but it didn’t occur to me that financial abuse was a way for an abuser to continue to exert power on a victim, even after a relationship had ended.
 Economic abuse comes in many shapes and sizes.
 Financial education and finding ways to make it easier for victims to recover some of what they may have lost will be important work.”

-DVRCs and NVME have worked together before, but the Allstate Foundation Purple Purse grant provides an opportunity for the two organizations to deepen and strengthen that partnership, and leverage the benefits of the grant to help survivors in Maine.
+DVRCs and NVME have worked together before.
+The Allstate Foundation Purple Purse grant provides an opportunity for the two organizations to deepen and strengthen that partnership.
+It leverages the benefits of the grant to help survivors in Maine.

-“New Ventures Maine is very excited to be partnering with MCEDV on this grant,” says NVME advocate Suzanne Senechal-Jandreau.
-“We look forward to strengthening our collaboration in providing financial education and asset building resources and other career and business development services to survivors of domestic violence which assist them in moving towards financial stability and independence.”
+“New Ventures Maine is excited to be partnering with MCEDV on this grant,” says NVME advocate Suzanne Senechal-Jandreau.
+“We look forward to strengthening our collaboration in providing financial education and asset-building resources and other career and business development services to survivors of domestic violence which assist them in moving towards financial stability and independence.”

 The Maine Coalition to End Domestic Violence is a statewide non-profit organization that works to “create and encourage a social, political and economic environment in which domestic violence no longer exists.”

 The mission of NVME is to help Maine people succeed in the changing economy and achieve economic security for themselves and their families.
-It is a statewide training and economic development program administered through the University of Maine at Augusta/University of Maine System and co-located on several campuses and centers.
+It is a statewide training and economic development program administered through the University of Maine at Augusta and the University of Maine System.
+It is co-located on several campuses and centers.